Trump leads in polls, money – and understanding the delegate race – KION546

 “The president opposes rigged elections unless he can rig them,” said Cuccinelli, the founder of Never Back Down and a former top official in Trump’s Department of Homeland Security.

 The savvy of Trump’s delegate operation this time around is a stark change from 2016, when the then-first time presidential candidate often complained that the delegate system in the Republican primary was rigged against him.
 He pointed to the victories and resulting delegate hauls of Ted Cruz, ultimately Trump’s main rival in the 2016 primary.
-For instance, when Cruz won his home state of Texas in the primary the senator got all 34 delegates with that victory.
+For instance, when Cruz won his home state of Texas in the primary the senator got 104 out of 155 delegates with that victory.
 Trump advisers have studied Cruz’s strategy, so this time around they can ensure the lion’s share of all delegates go to him.

 Cuccinelli, who helped organize for Cruz, said while working for the Trump administration, he occasionally sparred with the former president over their dueling stakes in the 2016 race.
 During one such encounter, Cuccinelli said he told Trump: “With the next election cycle in 2020, you could get fixed all the things about the primary you said were rigged last time.”

-Note: CORRECTION: An earlier version of this story inaccurately described the number of delegates that Sen. Ted Cruz won from Texas in 2016.
-He won 104 delegates.
-Additionally, the story clarified the action taken by the California Republican Party’s executive committee regarding its 2024 delegate rules.
-The committee adopted a system that distributes delegates by the total statewide vote with a majority winner-take-all trigger.